-- If we say no to your Level 1 appeal, the written notice we send you will include instructions onhow to make a Level 2 appeal with the independent review organization.
-These instructions will tell you who can make this Level 2 appeal, what deadlines you must follow, and how to reach the review organization.
-If, however, we did not complete our review within the applicable timeframe, or made an unfavorable decision regarding "at-risk" determination under our drug management program, we will automatically forward your claim to the IRE. - We will send the information we have about your appeal to this organization.
+• If we say no to your Level 1 appeal, the written notice we send you will include instructions on how to make a Level 2 appeal with the independent review organization.
+These instructions will tell you who can make this Level 2 appeal, what deadlines you must follow, and how to reach

+- the independent review organization.
+You must make your appeal request within 65 calendar days from the date on the written notice. - If we did not complete our review within the applicable timeframe, or made an unfavorable decision regarding an "at-risk" determination under our drug management program, we'll automatically forward your request to the IRE. - We'll send the information we have about your appeal to the independent review organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file. - You have a right to give the independent review organization additional information to support your appeal.